palrohitg/Algomaster/06 L6 Problems Solving On 2D Arrays/Question.md

 9. find the floor in sorted arrays Done
 10. Ceil of an element in a sorted arrays Done
 11. Next Alphabetical Elements Done
-12. Find the position of an element in infinite sorted arrays
+12. Find the position of an element in infinite sorted arrays Done | Famous
 13. Index of first 1 in a binary sroted inifited arrays
 14. Minimum Difference Elements in a sorted Arrays
 15. Binary Search on Answer concept